neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

         A virtual connection is made between the source cell global id (which may or may not
         be owned by this machine) and the target (a synapse or artificial cell object) which EXISTS on this machine.
-A :func:`NetCon` object is returned and the full delay for the connection should be given to it (as well as the weight).
+A :class:`NetCon` object is returned and the full delay for the connection should be given to it (as well as the weight).

         Note that if the srcgid is owned by this machine then :func:`cell` must be called